 The Regata Storica

-takes place every first Sunday in September and begings with a pompous corteo storico in the Grand Canal followed by the (probably) most important regatta of the year.
+takes place every first Sunday in September and begins with a pompous corteo storico (historical procession) in the Grand Canal followed by the (probably) most important regatta of the year.

 You can buy the tickets for the „machina“ online:

 Youth under 6 years for free (accompanied by an adult)